-One way to climb the learning curve is studying the experiences of others and learning from them – especially from their mistakes.
+One way to overcome the learning curve is studying the experiences of others and learning from them – especially from their mistakes.
 Another way is exhausting all possible outcomes and setbacks then anticipating solutions for each.

-2) Time difference
+2) Poor Time Management

 For a more hassle-free experience, invest in collaboration tools that offer full support for daylight saving time on both PCs and mobile devices.
 Its latest update eliminates the need to second-guess or calculate time zone differences as well, since the mobile app now automatically converts and displays date/time values based on the local time of your device.